The Numbers Game – Calculating The Future Of A Coin

-Example: Bitcoin – There is a circulating supply of 16,940,025 BTC x $8,496.08 (current price of Bitcoin), which results in a market cap of $143,923,807,602.
-As we know now, the market cap shows us how many dollars of all the money invested in crypto coins are spent within a particular coin right now.
+Example: Bitcoin – There is a circulating supply of 16,940,025 BTC x $8,496.08 (current price of Bitcoin).
+Which results in a market cap of $143,923,807,602.
+As we know now, the market cap shows us how many dollars of all the money invested in crypto coins.
+And how many are spent within a particular coin right now.
 So we might take Bitcoin as a reference in the future to estimate the chances.

 We are humans and it is our nature to let fantasy take over from time to time.
-So we start to think about finding the next Bitcoin and the next 5 satoshi coin that will take the market over and turn us into a millionaire out of our $500 investment.
-While things can work out pretty well in young markets like crypto, we must do our research, stay realistic and do some kind of quantitative analysis.
+So we start to think about finding the next Bitcoin and the next 5 satoshi coin.
+The one that will take the market over and turn us into a millionaire out of our $500 investment.
+While things can work out pretty well in young markets like crypto.
+We must do our research, stay realistic and do some kind of quantitative analysis.
 Take this as an example: